-Grant Funding Landscape for Women-Owned Businesses in Australia
+Grant Funding Landscape for startup Businesses in Australia

 In Australia, there's a wide array of grants available to support small businesses, reflecting the commitment of all levels of government to fostering a diverse and robust entrepreneurial ecosystem.
-While there are specific grants aimed at advancing women in business, it's also strategically beneficial for women-owned businesses to explore grants that are not exclusively gender-targeted.
-Many of these programs include priorities in their guidelines that align with projects that enhance the prospects of women in the workforce and womenled businesses.
+While there are specific grants aimed at advancing startup businesses, it's also strategically beneficial for these businesses to explore grants that are not exclusively targeted toward startups.
+Many of these programs include priorities in their guidelines that align with projects that enhance the prospects of startups.